 Entry Criteria: BRS (Business Requirement Specification)

 Deliverables: List of all testable requirements, Automation feasibility report (if applicable)

 In this phase typically Test Manager/Test Lead involves determining the effort and cost estimates for the entire project.
-Preparation of Test Plan will be done based on the requirement analysis.
+Preparation of the Test Plan will be done based on the requirement analysis.

 Entry Criteria: Requirements Documents

-Deliverables: Test Strategy, Test Plan and Test Effort estimation document.
+Deliverables: Test Strategy, Test Plan, and Test Effort estimation document.